yogurt-foundation/yogurt-css-documentation/docs/flexbox/flex-grow.md

 ## Flex Grow

-Utilities for manipulating how flex items grow.
+Utilities for controls how flex items grow.

 ### Class